vseryakov/alpinejs-app/README.md

 How the registry is delivered to the browser depends on bundling or application, for example:

-- bundle everything into a single file by converting HTML files to strings: `templates.basename="HTML code here..."`
+- bundle everything into a single file by converting HTML files to strings: `templates.basename="HTML code here..."`, see `examples/build.js`
 - keep HTML templates in JSON files to load separately via fetch on demand
 - maintain HTML files on the server to load individually on demand similar to `htmx`